 Avoiding these pitfalls will help you stay focused and effective.

-A winning marketing strategy isn’t just a document, it’s a mindset.
+A winning marketing strategy isn’t just a document you labour over and then ignore, it’s a mindset that you should be operating by.
 It helps you make intentional decisions, connect with your audience, and grow your business with confidence.